aws-samples/config-resource-compliance-dashboard/README.md

 The solution leverages AWS Config data to build the visualizations on the dashboard.
 If you **do not** have AWS Config enabled, we strongly recommend that you build your strategy first, i.e. decide which accounts, regions and resources to monitor, what does "compliance" mean to your organization, which account is going to be delegated admin for AWS Config, and so on.
 Only when the AWS Config setup matches your needs, you should consider deploying this dashboard.

-### AWS Control Tower and drift
+### AWS Control Tower considerations

-If you enabled AWS Config in all accounts an regions via AWS Control Tower, certain pieces of the configuration of the dashboard will make changes to the Log Archive bucket and may introduce drift with the installation controlled by AWS Control Tower.
+If you enabled AWS Config in all accounts an regions via AWS Control Tower, it may be that AWS Control Tower created a Service Control Policy that denies adding or removing bucket policies on the Log Archive bucket.
+This is a control aimed at preventing any changes to the bucket, and will make deployment fail even if you run the CloudFormation script as administrator.

-_TODO we are working on a solution_
+However, the IAM role `AWSControlTowerExecution` is excluded by the Service Control Policy, and therefore can be used for Control Tower admin tasks.
+This role is available in all accounts of the organization, and can be assumed from the management account of your organization to execute the steps that require running a CloudFormation template on the Log Archive account.

 ### Deployment architecure
 The most important decision to make is to whether you want to install the dashboard on a dedicated Dashboard account or directly into the Log Archive account.
 These are the implications of each architecture.